pablomesenn/Caso-3-Diseno-de-Software/README.md

   - Action: The System reconstructs the dataset’s access keys using the tripartite shares via `TripartiteKeyManager`.
   - AWS Involvement:
     - KMS: Decrypts the key shares.
-    - Secrets Manager: Retrieves the tripartite key shares from `VaultRepository`.
+    - Secrets Manager: Retrieves the tripartite key shares from `SecretsManagerRepository`.
   - Location: Service Layer (AWS Fargate).
   - Process: Shamir’s Secret Sharing is applied to reconstruct the AES-256 key in secure memory.
   - Security: The key is temporary, used only for permission updates, and immediately purged post-operation (highlighted in the diagram).